Orikson/Babylon-Fluids/README.md

 Since moved to, and then finished at, the following Babylon.js playground; https://playground.babylonjs.com/#SKPYC3#39

+The associated GitHub pages page does NOT reflect the version above.

 See how the rendering works (third order texture filtering); https://playground.babylonjs.com/#7XYM60#22